Targeted Cancer Treatment

 Kang believes that the molecule will have to be administered in combination with immunotherapy or other targeted therapy.
 “A molecular targeted inhibitor itself may have a limitation in completely abrogating and removing tumors,” she says.
 “We are still testing whether to use this in combination with other targeted inhibitor or in combination with immunotherapy agents.”

 Kang’s team tested the drug on breast and lung cancers as well as on leukemia cells and saw decreased growth in all these cell lines.
 Kang believes that the treatment could be “more beneficial if the cancer patients have elevated GDH1 or elevated glutaminolysis.”

 Since Kang’s 2015 research paper on role of GDH1 and the R162 inhibitor, Kang has published another research paper on the role of GDH1 in metastasizing tumor cells in cancer patients with no tumor suppressor gene called LKB1.
 These studies suggest that R162 can block not only cancer growth but also metastasis in a specific cancer setting.

-Nathanael McCurley, a licensing associate with Emory’s Office of Technology Transfer, notes that this work “demonstrates the translational potential of cancer metabolism research and contributes a critical tool in the fight against cancer.”
+Cale Lennon, a case manager with Emory’s Office of Technology Transfer, notes that this work “demonstrates the translational potential of cancer metabolism research and contributes a critical tool in the fight against cancer.”

 “I would like to continue studying the signaling basis for how metabolic pathways are interlinked with cellular signaling factors in tumors.”
 Kang says.
 A better understanding of these cross-talks will reveal effective targets and combinatorial therapies for cancer.”